frederic-baucher/q4eef/doc/export_from_quizizz.md

 ## Workaround

 - On the admin page, right-click and _Save the page_.
-- Use reg exp to extract the data of interest and generate a csv file with structure of [doc/format/quizziz_excel.md]
+- Use reg exp (MORE EXPLANATION TO BE DONE #1) to extract the data of interest and generate a csv file with structure of [doc/format/quizziz_excel.md]